Explore

 Let freedom ring with the Sightseeing Flex Pass, your key to saving over 50% on total visitation costs at over 35 landmark destinations & experiences.
 Build your pass from 1, 2, 3, 4, or 5 days, then visit as many of our partner attractions as you want; make your choices in Philly, and the more you see the more you save!

-Immerse yourself in the revolutionary city at iconic attractions like the Philadelphia Museum of Art, the Liberty Bell, the Easter State Penitentiary, and One Liberty Observation Deck.
-Maneuver your way on Hop-On/Hop-Off bus tours, pub crawl through scenic neighborhoods, or get spooked with one of many themed walking tours through haunted Philly.
+Immerse yourself in the revolutionary city at iconic attractions like the Philadelphia Museum of Art, the Liberty Bell, the Easter State Penitentiary, and National Liberty Museum.
+Maneuver your way on Hop-On/Hop-Off bus tours, learn history of Founding Fathers and Mothers, or get spooked with one of many themed walking tours through haunted Philly.

 More than just cheesesteaks and soft pretzels, Sightseeing Day Pass holders receive special dining, shopping, and entertainment discounts to Philly’s eclectic culinary and cultural blend.